- $1,500 Sign-on Bonus

 - Benefits include: Health; Dental; Vision; Life and Disability Insurance; Employer-Matching 403B; Sick/Personal/Vacation Time; Flexible Spending and Dependent Care

-ASL proficiency required
+ASL Proficiency is required

-TLC Diversity Statement
+TLC Diversity Statement:

 The Learning Center for the Deaf is on a journey to create an inclusive and welcoming space for people of all backgrounds.
 Together, we continue to build an inclusive culture that encourages, supports, and celebrates our TLC community members' diverse narratives.
 We embrace and value multiple approaches, experiences, and perspectives.
 TLC believes that diversity fosters innovation.
 We are committed to cultivating a place where everyone can feel they belong.

 The Learning Center for the Deaf is a nationally-recognized leader of services for deaf and hard of hearing children, adults and families.
 To learn more, click here.

 The Human Resources Director is responsible for overseeing, developing, and executing human resource strategy and initiatives in support of the overall business plan and strategic direction of TLC.
 Specific areas of focus include: HR expertise, staff recruitment and retention, policies, practices, and compliance, and ensuring that all aspects of human resources at The Learning Center for the Deaf are effectively managed.